-Usually the first question families have after their kid learns they were admitted to a college is: How much will this cost?
+Typically the first question families ask after their kid gets an offer of college admission is: How much will this cost?
 Unfortunately, there is no uniform format for delivering financial aid offers.
 And some colleges have confusing ways of labeling grants, scholarships, and loans.
 So understanding college financial aid offers takes time and attention to detail.

-If you submitted financial aid applications (FAFSA and possibly the CSS Profile) along with college applications, then financial aid offers might be delivered along with the offer of admission.
-Some colleges mail an actual letter, but it’s just as likely that the student will need to find the financial aid section of the student portal for each college they are admitted to.
+If you submitted financial aid applications (FAFSA and possibly the CSS Profile) along with college applications, then financial aid offers usually arrive within a few weeks of the offer of admission.
+These often show up in the student portal for each college, but may also come as an actual letter.

 Types of Financial Aid